top of page

 October 2019

-In this course, students will learn about public health across four countries with an emphasis on exploring determinants of health including social, cultural, political, and economic factors.
-This course will actively examine how public health practitioners work to identify and respond to public health challenges building on local community strengths, while carrying out the three core functions of public health: assessment, program/policy development, and evaluation.
+In this course, students will learn about public health with an emphasis on exploring determinants of health including social, cultural, political, and economic factors.
+This course will actively examine how public health practitioners work to identify and respond to public health challenges building on local community strengths.

 Health, Culture & Community